Emmotes/ic_spoilers/docs/emergence_3.md

 # Emergence FAQ

-A temporary FAQ was recently add to reflect this emergence event.
+A temporary FAQ was recently added to reflect this emergence event.
 This is it.

 ### What is an Emergence Event?